 There are a significant number of variables - and some unknown quantities, such as future inflation - which could impact on these figures.
-The Financial Strategy will therefore be reviewed and updated by the Authority, having regard to any changes in circumstances and the annual outturn figures, at its meeting in January 2020.
-The annual toll increase for 2019/20 was set at an overall 2.6%.
-When setting the future strategy the Authority will continue to consult with the Navigation Committee and other stakeholders.

-2019/20 continues to focus on the development of partnership work.
-This incorporates projects at a number of sites; including Acle Bridge.
-This approach will help determine the funding available to develop Acle Bridge further.
+The Financial Strategy will therefore be reviewed and updated by the Authority, having regard to any changes in circumstances and the annual outturn figures, at its meeting in January 2021.
+The annual toll increase for 2020/21 was set at 1% for unpowered vessels and 2.9% for powered.
+When setting the future strategy, the Authority will continue to consult with the Navigation Committee and other stakeholders.
+2020/21 continues to focus on the development of partnership work.
+This incorporates projects at a number of sites; including Norwich Forum and Lowestoft Railway Station.
 Work will also continue with partners to help shape the future of land management schemes post Brexit.
 Climate change remains a threat to the Authority.
 Broadland Futures Initiative in collaboration with the Environment Agency will look at engaging with stakeholders.

-Changes to the 2018/19 Accounts
+Changes to the 2019/20 Accounts